-What we now accept as the true history of America in reality is comprised of decades of creation myths.
-After the American revolution, having separated ourselves from the rich history of Europe (and having sneered at this continent's ingenuous histories to the point of annihilation), the newly formed America found itself without a heritage with which to construct its new civilization.
+What we now accept as the true history of the United State in reality is comprised of decades of creation myths.
+After the American revolution, having separated ourselves from the rich history of Europe (and having sneered at this continent's ingenuous histories to the point of annihilation), the newly formed United States found itself without a heritage with which to construct its new civilization.
 We were left without a history, without heroes or cultural icons.
 And the void needed to be filled.

 As a result, we now have a cultural reliance on several sacred stories of our foundation.
 We revere the country's holy texts, and ritualistically repeat the essential creeds to our children.
 The stories of Jamestown, the pilgrims, and Plymouth Rock can be piously recalled.
 Yet none of the modern tales match the actual reality of our past.
 James Baldwin notes, "what passes for identity in America is a series of myths about one’s heroic ancestors."